Corporate Production Coordinator at Original Productions

 RR: Aside from my work at Original Productions, I’m headed to Kenya and Uganda in June as the photographer and videographer for a non-profit called Sunflower Solutions.
 I’ll be documenting the living conditions in East Africa as well as helping install solar panels in rural schools.
 I can’t wait!

 G2G: Thanks Rachel.
-We are honored to have you as our "Great Grad of 2009"!
+We are honored to have you as a "Great Grad"!

-Rachel graduated Magna cum laude from Miami University in Ohio in May 2008.
+Rachel graduated Magna cum laude from Miami University in Ohio.
 She received a B.S. in International Studies and a B.S. in Spanish.